 A familiar, unfamiliarly disfigured face opens the door.
 A scarred arm, burn tissue running up her shoulder as if her arm has been dipped in paint.
 The fire melted her.
 What was once snakes hanging from a tree branch, a sign of wisdom, now resemble the stringy hair of a demon, or soppy buckwheat noodles.
 Her hair is gone, and the eyepatch is not big enough to cover the scorch marks.
 This is the first time he’s seen her since then – he begins crying out of habit.

 Zada Kikooe slugs Eria in the face until blood stains his Rockefeller suit.
 He has no right to spill tears over her.
 There is no apology or amends in them.
 She bruises, bloodies, erases that practised, electable smile.
 With a tense fist, she drags a roughhoused Eria into a makeshift kitchen – a little wood stove and a small corner with two chairs labelled ‘for meetings’.
-She stomps Eria for waking up some of the patients.
+She stomps Eria for making her wake up some of the patients.
 Fafa-je chuckles.

 “Z… Zada.
 Can I, can I go wash my face?”